john-k-walton/Prologue-Oscillators/README.md

 Further note: the Attack and Decay Modes are encoded into different envelope shapes - as noted in the doc - positive and negative envelope timing combins to result in AD, AR, ADSR 40% and ADSR 70% sustain type envelopes. so, +1 Attack, and +20 Decay, will be an AR of 1/20. a -1 Attack and +20 Decay will result in an ADSR with attack of 1, and a decay and release of 20.

-So, please enjoy these tariff-free user oscillators; screw Trump and have some fun instead while Leopards Feast on their Faces.
+So, please enjoy these liberal progressive tariff-free user oscillators; screw Trump and have some fun instead while Leopards Feast on their Faces.